 Sustainability

-We’re using our collective knowledge and experience to advocate for industry and lead conversations about its future – New Zealand’s energy future – by actively researching, innovating and investing our way to net zero carbon by 2050.
+We are using our collective knowledge and experience to engage in conversations about Aotearoa New Zealand’s energy future.
+We are actively researching, innovating and investing to play our part in helping Aotearoa New Zealand meet its goal of net zero carbon by 2050.

 community